adtools/amigaos-cross-toolchain/README.md

 ### Downloads

 There are no downloads provided for the time being.
-I do as much as possible to make the toolchain portable among Un\*x-like environments.
+I do as much as possible to make the toolchain portable among Unix-like environments.
 Following platforms were tested and the toolchain is known to work for them:

  * Cygwin 1.7.18 (gcc 4.5.3)
  * Ubuntu 12.04 LTS 32-bit (gcc 4.6.3)